• Skip to main content

 What is the advantage of sleeping in this position?

-By just sleeping on your side won’t make you feel better but using the pad between your knees is the trick to make you feel better.
-The pad will keep your pelvis, hips and spine in a better position.
+Just sleeping on your side won’t make you feel better but using the pad between your knees is the trick to make you feel better.
+The pad will keep your pelvis, hips, and spine in a better position.

 2. Rest on your side in the fetal position: